April 16, 2018

 Don't Miss It!

 The Chameleon classic rock band featuring Purdue Jazz/Variety Band alumni will maintain its recent tradition of an end-of-spring benefit concert providing jazz band scholarships at Purdue.
 8 p.m.
-Lafayette Theater.
-600 Main St., Lafayette.
+Lafayette Theater, 600 Main St., Lafayette.
 Ticket: $10 at the door.
-Details
+To order

-Jazz on the Hill featuring all jazz bands at Purdue plus the Alumni Jazz Band will hill-top the years.
+Jazz on the Hill featuring all jazz bands at Purdue plus the Alumni Jazz Band will move off Slayter Hill this year due to street construction.
 2:30 p.m.
-Slayter Center of Performing Arts.
+Córdova Recreational Sports Center, Feature Gym.
 Free.
-Details
+Band events

 The Purdue Varsity Glee Club will wrap up the year and some PMO careers with the End of Season Concert.
 7:30 p.m.
 Long Center, 111 N. Sixth St., Lafayette.
 Tickets for sale in advance only at Purdue Account Manager: adults, $20; students, $10 (general admission; doors open at 6:45 p.m.)